smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 Chainlink nodes support transaction simulation for certain types of job.
 When this is enabled, transactions will be simulated using `eth_call` before initial send.
 If the transaction would revert, the transaction is marked as an error without being broadcast, potentially avoiding an expensive on-chain revert.

-This can add a tiny bit of latency (upper bound 2s, generally much shorter under good conditions) and will add marginally more load to the ETH client, since it adds an extra call for every transaction sent.
-However, it might help to save gas in some cases especially during periods of high demand by avoiding unnecessary reverts (due to outdated round etc).
+This can add a tiny bit of latency with an upper bound of 2s, but generally much shorter under good conditions.
+This will add marginally more load to the ETH client, because it adds an extra call for every transaction sent.
+However, it might help to save gas in some cases especially during periods of high demand by avoiding unnecessary reverts due to outdated round etc.

 This option is EXPERIMENTAL and disabled by default.